 ‘Spring is too busy, too full of itself, too much like a 20-year-old to be the best time for reflection, re-grouping, and starting fresh.For that you need December.
 You need to have lived through the mindless biological imperatives of your life (to bud, and flower, and show off) before you can see that a landscape of new fallen snow is THE REAL YOU.
 December has the clarity, the simplicity, and the silence you need for the best FRESH START of your life.” ― Vivian Swift, When Wanderers Cease to Roam: A Traveler’s Journal of Staying Put

-We purchased this house in 2005, a vacation home to luxuriate in pollution free environment.
-We trucked in (luggage) September 2018 to dig in roots in this exclusive gated community of people from different regions and professions, sensibilities and choices.
+In September 2018 we trucked in our luggage…to dig in roots in this exclusive gated community of people from different regions and professions, sensibilities and choices.
 Made new friends, celebrated festivals and personal moments and enjoyed the collective benefits of staying together.
-In between there were trips to Canada, Maldives, Goa, New Delhi but returning to our new abode was a pleasure… a validation of our decision.
+In between there were trips to Canada, Maldives, Goa, New Delhi but returning to our new abode was a pleasure.
+A validation of our decision.
 This pic is of house lighted up for Diwali festival.

-The dream sequence was surreptitiously disrupted by an unknown virus that was going to storm the globe.
+2020: The dream sequence was surreptitiously disrupted by an unknown virus that was going to storm the globe.
 Before we knew lifestyle barriers were bulldozed with individuals floundering for anchors.
-Travel restrictions to countries and cities, closure of market places/entertainment centres/ educational institutions, friendships on hold and it was turning asphyxiatic.
+Travel restrictions to countries and cities; closure of market places/entertainment centres/ educational institutions; friendships on hold and it was turning asphyxiatic.
 We came to realise that having family around is more important than luxuriating in millennium whimsicalities.
-The fun layers peeled off we took the decision of breaking our 15 year association with our villa and most important the city.
+The fun layers peeled off and we took decision of breaking our 15 year association with our villa and most important the city.

 When I come down

 And look around